Akshay582/ecom-react/README.md

-# React project for development of front-end of API
+# React project for development of front-end of Ecom

 - To set the project up
   `yarn install`